samerlahoud/pocketinternet/examples/demo1/README.md

 28d282be9cf3        pocketinternet/bird:0.2          "bash -c 'sysctl n..."
 5 minutes ago       Up 5 minutes        179/tcp             demo1_bird16_1_1
 ```

 You can SSH directly into the client container (10.17.1.101) [user = root, password = pocket].
-To run commands in the other containers you can start a shell using `docker run -it image_name /bin/bash`.
+To run commands in the other containers you can start a shell using `docker exec -it demo1_nginx16_2_1 /bin/bash`.

 To get an overall glimpse of the state of the lab you can execute the provided testing script with `sh testing.sh`.